pirovc/genome_updater/README.md

 	cd genome_updater
 	tests/test.sh

-## Usage
+## Usage example

+### Download

 Downloads complete genome sequences from Archaea in the RefSeq repository (`-t` number parallel downloads, `-m` checks download completeness):

-	./genome_updater.sh -g "archaea" -d "refseq" -l "complete genome" -f "genomic.fna.gz" -o "arc_refseq_cg" -t 12 -m
+	./genome_updater.sh -o "arc_refseq_cg" -d "refseq" -g "archaea" -l "complete genome" -f "genomic.fna.gz" -t 12 -m

+### Update

+Some days later, update using the same parameters as the last run:

+	./genome_updater.sh -o "arc_refseq_cg" -m

+ - Parameters can be changed for each update by just calling the command with the desired values.
+For example `./genome_updater.sh -o "arc_refseq_cg" -t 2` to use a different number of threads or `./genome_updater.sh -o "arc_refseq_cg" -l ""` to remove the "complete genome" filter.

  - Add `-k` to perform a dry-run before the actual run. genome_updater will show how many files will be downloaded or updated and exit without changes

- - The *same command* executed again (e.g. some days later), will update the snapshot of the requested dataset to its latest state, accounting for new, updated and removed sequences.
- - `history.tsv` will be created in the output folder, tracking versions and arguments used
+ - `history.tsv` will be created in the output folder, tracking versions and arguments used (boolean arguments are not tracked).

 ## Options